-Originally from Cambridge UK, Naomi Weiss arrived at Harvard in 2014 after receiving a BA and MSt from Oxford and a PhD in Classics from the University of California, Berkeley.
-Much of her research has focused on the performance and representation of mousikē (music, song, dance) in archaic and classical Greece, particularly in tragedy, on which she has published multiple articles.
-Her first book, The Music of Tragedy: Performance and Imagination in Euripidean Theater (University of California Press, 2017) takes a new approach to the study of the classical Greek theater by exploring the dramatic function of mousikē in the plays of Euripides.
-She is currently co-editing two volumes: one on the genres of archaic and classical Greek lyric poetry (with Margaret Foster and Leslie Kurke); another entitled Music and Memory in the Ancient Mediterranean (with Lauren Curtis).
-Her new book project, Seeing Theater: Staging and Spectacle in Classical Athens, aims to explore how ancient Greek theater shapes its audiences as viewers -- how tragedy, comedy, and satyr play construct the phenomenological experience of their audiences, and how this experience is restaged and appropriated in other media.
+Many of Weiss's publications have focused on the performance and representation of music and dance in archaic and classical Greece, particularly in tragedy, on which she has published multiple articles.
+Her first book, The Music of Tragedy: Performance and Imagination in Euripidean Theater (University of California Press, 2018), takes a new approach to the study of the classical Greek theater by exploring the dramatic function of mousikē (song, music, dance) in the plays of Euripides.
+She has also co-edited (with Lauren Curtis) Music and Memory in the Ancient Greek and Roman Worlds (Cambridge University Press, 2021), which explores music’s role in discourses of cultural memory, communication, and commemoration in ancient Greek and Roman societies.